Dean Petrich was born September 15, 1950 in Seattle.

 magic, continued with both piano and violin, completed all his cub scout

 achievements, and began downhill snow skiing.
-By now he could type over
+He also was a loyal member

-patrol, was a dishwasher in the lunch room, and ran for student body president.
+of the traffic safety patrol, was a dishwasher in the lunch room, and ran

-From the age of eight to sixteen he spent his summers at Hendersons' Camps,
+for student body president.
+From the age of eight to sixteen he spent

-where he learned archery, riflery, horseback riding, swimming, woodworking,
+his summers at Hendersons' Camps, where he learned archery, riflery, horseback

-the summer between sixth and seventh grade Dean worked at a musical summer
+skills of comradship.
+During the summer between sixth and seventh

-At the end of the camp he performed in front of the everyone there by playing
+he was allowed to conduct the orchestra.
+At the end of the camp he performed

 .